 *This game is best played in a group of 3 or more children.

-1. Children sit in the circle.
+1. Children sit in a circle.
 One child is “it.”
 They scoop a 1/2 cup of water from the bucket.

 3. Play continues with drips until the child DROPS the rest of the water on someone’s head and says, “DROP.”